calebkm/permanent_record/README.md

 ### Explicitly Declaring a Data Source ###

-If you have a specific constant you'd like to use other than `CHAPTERS`, you can declare it in your model explicitly:
+If you have a specific constant you'd like to use other than the pluralized version of your model name - `CHAPTERS` in our case - you can declare it in your model explicitly:

 ```ruby
 class Chapter < PermanentRecord